scgbern/scgpico/content/teaching/ese/index.md

 ---
-Title: ESE: Introduction to Software Engineering (Einführung in SE)
+Title: 'ESE: Introduction to Software Engineering (Einführung in SE)'
 ---
 #ESE: Introduction to Software Engineering (Einführung in SE)
 #Schedule 2021